 When these things occur, the homeowner’s first option is to pay the bills out of pocket.
 This is where having an emergency savings fund comes in handy.
 Landlords will most likely need a significant sum to pay contractors, repairmen, and appraisers to reassess the property value after damage.
 While it may not be cheap, however, it could be worth it.
 That really depends.
 However, for homeowners who A.) depend on rent payments for income and B.) are no longer generating that income due to the property damage, selling the damaged house may prove unavoidable.

 If you’re pretty handy, that can work in your favor big time.
 Those who choose to handle some or all of the repairs themselves can obviously keep contractor costs low, but they should have a firm grasp on what they’re setting out to accomplish.
-While doing home repairs yourself can save money, it may come with risks.
+While home renovations are often pricey, and doing them yourself can save money, it may come with risks.
 Making major repairs will probably require an understanding of local building codes and possibly HOA guidelines.
-If a fix isn;t up to code, it can result in the damaged house being shut down completely.
+If a fix isn’t up to code, it can result in the damaged house being shut down completely.

 The moral of the story?
 If you have a strong grasp of what you need to accomplish, and it makes sense financially, this could be an avenue to repair.